 We completed the tasting with a wine-infused chocolate truffle courtesy of Anette’s Chocolates by Brent located in the Napa Valley.
 I wish I’d had time to visit with Brent and learn about his chocolate operation.
 Maybe next time, but on this trip, we opted instead for a tour of the Meadowcroft vineyard, complete with a personal serenade from our handsome guide.
 Meadowcroft also has a gorgeous events venue for weddings and special events.
 We enjoyed a picnic lunch on their grounds.

 I think the most fun tasting was the following day in Lodi, when we visited Fields Family Vineyard and Winery.
 This is a small boutique winery making some excellent red wines.
 I was enamoured with the 2011 Old Vine Zin.
 The full-bodied Zinfandel is a deep red colour and appealed to me as it is much “meatier” than many other California reds.
 We had fun with Michael Perry, the “direct to consumer” manager of the winery who worked hard to create purposeful pairings of his wines with various different chocolates.

 Exploring Lodi was fun.
 It is an unassuming community of just over 60,000 inhabitants that claims to be the “Zinfandel Capital of the World.”
 Based on the wines I tried, I could go along with that.

-Cheers and thanks to author, blogger, illustrator, wine enthusiast, good friend and host extraordinaire, Susan Cooper, for making our visit to the Sacramento Valley and Wine Country a fabulous diversion.
-Please join us back here the week of January 13th, when we’ll take you to the International Chocolate Show in Pasadena, California.
+Cheers and thanks to author, blogger, illustrator, wine enthusiast, good friend and host extraordinaire, Susan Cooper, for making our visit to the Sacramento Valley and Wine Country an incredibly fabulous diversion.